thea314/RestoDeliverySystem-SchoolProject/README.md

 # RestoDeliverySystem-SchoolProject
 A project from school for a Java OOP course
+Final grade: 96%